Director of Bands - Barry Spanier

 Assistant Director of Bands - Andrew Szypula

 BM Music Education - West Chester University

 MM Percussion Performance - Temple University

 Andrew Szypula is a percussionist, designer, and educator from Philadelphia.
-After graduating summa cum laude with dual Bachelor’s Degrees in Music Education and Percussion Performance from West Chester University of Pennsylvania, he obtained a Master of Music degree in Percussion Performance from Temple University where he studied with Alan Abel and Christopher Deviney.
+After graduating summa cum laude with dual Bachelor’s Degrees in Music Education and Percussion Performance from West Chester University of Pennsylvania, he obtained a Master of Music degree in Percussion Performance from Temple University where he studied with orchestral percussion legends Alan Abel and Christopher Deviney.

-Dance Team Instructor - Ashley Iserman
+Shockwave Dance Team Director - Ashley Iserman

 BS Respiratory Therapy - Holy Cross University